Gldywn/sct.js/README.md

 # SCT.js

-SCT.js is a Certificate Transparency SCT verifier in TypeScript for Node.js.
-It uses the built-in `node:crypto` module for all cryptographic operations.
+SCT.js is a low-level TypeScript library for Node.js that parses and verifies Signed Certificate Timestamps (SCTs).
+It provides the core cryptographic tools needed to check SCTs from any source, including those embedded in X.509 certificates or delivered via TLS extensions and OCSP Stapling.

 [![Build Status](https://github.com/Gldywn/sct.js/actions/workflows/build.yml/badge.svg)](https://github.com/Gldywn/sct.js/actions/workflows/build.yml)
 [![Coverage Status (codecov.io)](https://codecov.io/gh/Gldywn/sct.js/branch/main/graph/badge.svg)](https://codecov.io/gh/Gldywn/sct.js)
 [![npm](https://img.shields.io/npm/v/@gldywn/sct.js.svg)](https://www.npmjs.com/package/@gldywn/sct.js)

-## Status

-- The library is stable and ready for production use.
-- Supports both **X.509** and **Pre-certificate** SCT entries.
+The library is stable and ready for production use, with support for both **X.509** and **Pre-certificate** SCT entries.
-- The test suite for X.509 entries is ported from the original Rust library.
-It has been augmented with a comprehensive, generated test suite for Pre-certificate entries, covering all success and error cases for multiple signature algorithms (ECDSA P-256/P-384, RSA 2048/3072/4096).
+The test suite for X.509 entries is ported from the original Rust library and has been augmented with a comprehensive, generated test suite for Pre-certificate entries.
+This new suite covers all success and error cases for multiple signature algorithms, including ECDSA P-256/P-384 and RSA 2048/3072/4096.

 ## How SCTs are Acquired